Call (888) 245-6507 for a Free Consultation.

 If Cal/OSHA determines that an inspection is necessary, then the Cal/OSHA enforcement engineer or industrial hygienist may issue any one of the following to the employer:

-Notice – If the violation won't immediately affect the health and safety of the employees, a regulatory notice might be issued.
+- Notice – If the violation will not immediately affect the health and safety of the employees, a regulatory notice might be issued.

 Citation – Citations are issued for violations which affect the health and safety of the employees.
 These can be issued for the following reasons: